Submit your work, meet writers and drop the ads. Become a member

 He asked what the meal was called.

-I looked and the *** as my mom's voice trailed off,
+I looked at the *** as my mom's voice trailed off,

 "Um... meat with sauce"